CBD and alcohol: Everything to know

 What is CBD and what are CBD effects?

 CBD, or cannabidiol, is one of many cannabinoids in the cannabis plant.
 Unlike THC (tetrahydrocannabinol), CBD does not produce psychoactive effects.
-Rather, CBD oil may relieve occasional pain, inflammation, and anxiety.
+Rather, CBD oil may relieve occasional discomfort and stress.
 CBD oil may also promote better sleep and a sense of calm.
 There are dozens of other cannabinoids in hemp and cannabis.
 While THC (tetrahydrocannabinol) is psychoactive, others including THCV are not.
-In fact, THCV acts like a stimulant, increasing energy and suppressing appetite.
+In fact, THCV acts like a stimulant, increasing energy and controlling appetite.
 Learn all about each cannabinoid and hemp terminology with our CBD glossary.

 Can you mix CBD and alcohol?